MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/prerequisites.md

 ms.reviewer: deonhe
 ---

-# Prerequisites to install and use the Automation CoE Toolkit
+# Prerequisites to install and use the automation kit

-The following prerequisites are required to install and use the Automation CoE Toolkit
+The following prerequisites are required to install and use the automation kit

 - An administrative account, which is called **Automation CoE Admin** or similar.